Odd-frequency pair density wave in the Kitaev-Kondo lattice model: Instabilities of the conduction-electron system and ground-state phase diagram

 \section{Instabilities of the conduction-electron system and ground-state phase diagram}

-Since most of the experimental techniques probe in general the properties of charged excitations like conduction electrons, we will henceforth integrate out the Majorana degrees of freedom of the Kitaev-Kondo lattice model.
+In order to describe the SC properties of the present model, we will examine the pairing self-energies of the conduction electrons, which are computed by integrating out the Majorana degrees of freedom of the Kitaev-Kondo lattice model.
 This procedure is equivalent to projecting the KSL Hamiltonian onto the Hilbert space of the complex fermions.
 As a consequence, the effective action of the conduction electrons becomes

 where

 is the Balian-Werthamer spinor in momentum-frequency space and $\Sigma_K(\mathbf{k},i\omega_n)$ is the fermionic self-energy obtained from the Kondo interaction between the KSL and the conduction electrons.